 Week 3: Choose 1-2 stocks from each category (Aristocrats + High-Yield + Growth).
 Allocate capital proportionally.

 Week 4: Set up DRIP on each position.
 Create a dividend calendar.
 Start thinking about covered calls on larger positions.
+Paper-trade the strategy first using our options backtesting guide to see how it performs across different market conditions.

 Next Steps